 Welcome to read our guide to setting up your own online store.
 This page aims to help you in at least two ways for launching and running an online store: to start off we introduce two nice programs for building an online store and then after that there some “lessons learned” from running an online store.

 What is required to easily create an online store?

 Creating an online store really requires only two things: a domain name for your ecommerce store and a program to build your own online store quickly.
 Anyone can register a domain right away without any special technical skills, and setting up an online store doesn’t (necessarily) require much more.

 What is the best program for launching an online store?

 There are these days numerous so-called ecommerce platforms that allow anyone to build their own stylish e-commerce store in just one night.
 My personal favorite of those ecommerce platforms is Shopify.

-Shopify’s pricing: Shopify’s cheapest standard plan costs $29/month, and you can also get a discount if you pay for a year or two in advance (more information about the Shopify discount).
+Shopify’s pricing: Shopify’s cheapest standard plan costs $29/month, and you can get a discount on that already inexpensive price if you pick an annual or longer subscription (more information about the Shopify discount).
 Currently Shopify also gives new customers a 14-day free trial.
 Even during those 14 days, you can put your e-commerce store online and get a pretty good idea of whether running an ecommerce store and using Shopify for it is the right choice for you.
 Open a Shopify account (opens in a new window).

 Looking for more information about Shopify?
 Check out Shopify review.